Body-oriented therapy is built on multiple pillars:

 Emotion & Psyche

 By tracing the origin of the symptoms, the body can begin the internal process through which the client will become aware of blockages.
 The processing and releasing of blockages may be paired with several emotions.
-It may take some time before the client can work through these emotions.
+The client is guided so that the emotions do not overwhelm or the client is getting overwhelmed at once..
 As soon as this process starts it becomes possible to appeal to the self-healing capabilities of the body.
-The client also gains insight into how posture and movement influence the body and the psyche, and the interaction between both.
+The client also gains insight into how posture and movement influence the body and emotion, and the interaction between both.
 With guidance the client can learn to experience the “felt sense”, place, and understand the effect and interaction between body and psyche.